mxriverlynn/gitup/README.md

 Gitup can be customized to be used with other languages fairly easily.
 You only need to write a few functions that defined the work to do, and then register these functions.

+To configure your new function, you'll need to edit the `.gituprc` file for your project.
+If you don't have an rc file yet, you can run `gitup --init` from your project folder to create one.

 ### Post Git-Update

 ```bash